TUMFTM/Reliability_Models_of_Inverters/README.md

 As long as MATLAB is installed, downloading the model is sufficient for the usage.

 ### Prerequisites
-As the models are programmed in MATLAB 2017b\Simulink 2017b, necessary licenses are required Nonetheless, in Simulink, no specific package is used.
-Hence, a basic license is sufficient.
+As the models are programmed in MATLAB 2017b, necessary licenses of MATLAB are required.
+There is no more dependencies other than that.

 ### How to use
 Here explanations regarding how to the two tool are provided